Construction notice: Several parking lots will be repaved on Main Campus beginning Monday, July 12. Please use lots D and F for parking.

 Students who have completed associate degrees or higher from an accredited college or university are college-ready and can take any gateway 100-level course on their plan of study.

-Students who do not already hold an associate degree or higher must use their unweighted high school GPA for placement if they graduated from an accredited high school in the United States within the last 10 years.
+Students who do not already hold an associate degree or higher must use their unweighted high school GPA for placement if they graduated from an accredited high school in the United States.
 ACT, SAT, NCDAP, COMPASS, ASSET, and ACCUPLACER scores can be used for placement within ten years from the date taken.

 Durham Tech will use the placement measure that gives students the highest placement into college coursework.
 For example, if a student’s unweighted US high school GPA does not place the student into college-level English, but the student’s SAT score does, then Durham Tech will use the student’s SAT score for English placement.